 The Trust Estate records a participant's share of issuance costs to originate a lease as income in the year the lease is closed.
-A participant's share of issuance costs should be capitalized and amortized over the life of the lease using the effective interest method in order to conform to accounting principles generally accepted in the United States of America.
-If the participants' share of issuance costs were capitalized, the following accounts would be increased (decreased):
+A participant's share of issuance costs should be deferred and amortized to income over the life of the lease using the effective interest method in order to conform to accounting principles generally accepted in the United States of America.
+If the participants' share of issuance costs were deferred, the following accounts would be increased (decreased):